robincoello/he-origami/docs/developer-guide/using-modules.md

 		document.dispatchEvent(new CustomEvent('o.DOMContentLoaded'));
 	});

-Alternatively, all modules that have auto-initialise capability also expose the bound function handler as part of their public API (normally as `init()`), so you can choose to only initialise the modules that you want to, in the order that you want them.
+Alternatively, all modules that have auto-initialize capability also expose the bound function handler as part of their public API (normally as `init()`), so you can choose to only initialize the modules that you want to, in the order that you want them.